AimanManzoor/Predicting_Housing_Prices/README.md

 # Predicting_House_Price
 This repository contains Prediction Housing Price using a dataset from Kaggle.
+The idea behind this project is to gauge the variables that affect the housing price.
+Many packages have been used in this project.
+However, the main focus has been on exploring and determining the statistical significant factors using the Ordinary Linear Regression (OLS) and satifsying the assumptions.